 An LLC operating agreement is constitutional paperwork that sketches the rules and regulations for a new company and also outlines the entrepreneur’s operating procedures to form a new LLC in TX.

-#5: Get Federal Tax Identification Number
+#5: Get an Employer Identification Number (EIN)

-Federal Tax Identification Number also known as Employer Identification Number (EIN) like your Social Security Number and used for paying federal taxes owed to your LLC.
+Federal Tax Identification Number also known as Employer Identification Number (EIN) like your Social Security Number and is used for paying federal taxes owed to your LLC.

 Getting an EIN depends on whether your LLC is a single-membered LLC or multi-membered LLC.
 If you are operating as single-member LLC and do not have employees, you do not need an EIN.